Zantippi/hello-world/README.md

 My repository for Data Sciences learning, ideas, resources and discussion

 Hello from Zantippi.
-I am starting a Data Sciences course, and getting myself familiarized with many new apps, concepts and tools!
+I am starting Data Sciences coursework and as part of this learning, I'm getting myself familiarized with many new apps, concepts and tools!